-Charges and costs necessary for groundwater replenishment could include the costs for reimbursement for past SWP Table A water allocations and surplus water allocations for which insufficient assessments had been levied, acquisition or purchases of water from sources other than the SWP, the cost of importing and recharging water from sources other than the SWP, and the cost of treatment and distribution of reclaimed water.
+Charges and costs necessary for groundwater replenishment could include the costs for reimbursement for past SWP Table A water allocations and surplus water allocations for which insufficient assessments had been levied, acquisition or purchases of water from sources other than the SWP, the cost of importing and recharging water from sources other than the SWP (such as the Colorado River Aqueduct), and the cost of treatment and distribution of reclaimed water.

-Currently, other charges and costs are being limited to past SWP water payments for which assessments have not been levied.
-Due to increases in SWP costs, DWA elected last year to transfer the deficit resulting from past payments for which assessments have not been levied to reserve account(s).
+In recent years, with a few exceptions, other charges and costs have been limited to past SWP water payments for which assessments have not been levied.
+In 2022, due to increases in SWP costs, DWA elected to transfer the deficit resulting from past payments for which assessments have not been levied to reserve account(s).
+In addition, as of 2022/2023, administrative and operational costs of importing and recharging water from the Colorado River Aqueduct are added to the Assessment Rate calculation as shown in Table 7.

 Since 1996, CVWD and DWA have obtained surplus SWP water, when available, to supplement deliveries of Table A water (see Chapter II, Section B.5.d).
+In recent years,

-DWA currently pays charges for surplus water with funds from its Unscheduled State Water Project Deliveries Reserve Account, rather than from funds raised directly through replenishment assessment levies.
+DWA has paid charges for surplus water with funds from its Unscheduled State Water Project Deliveries Reserve Account, rather than from funds raised directly through replenishment assessment levies.
+However, as of 2022/2023, surplus and unscheduled water charges are added to the Assessment Rate calculation as shown in Table 7.